hksoni/hksoni.github.io/_pages/about.md

 * [Composition Framework for Packet-processing Programs](/projects/composition/):
   The goal is to build a composition framework for network programs developed for programmable switches and edge hosts with SmartNICs.
+[Read more...](/projects/composition/)

   If you are interested in the project, I would like to hear from you.